Eremophila parvifolia: Description

 Eremophila parvifolia is a spreading shrub which, depending on subspecies, is either a low shrub with spiny branch tips growing to a height of 50 to 70 cm or a tall shrub, lacking spines and growing to 0.5 to 1.2 m.
 Its young branches and leaves are slightly sticky due to the presence of resin.
 The leaves are arranged alternately along the branches and are thick, egg-shaped to almost round, mostly 1-5 mm long, 0.7-1.5 mm wide and are often tinged purple.

 The flowers are borne singly in leaf axils on a straight, mostly glabrous stalk 1-2.2 mm long.
 There are 5 overlapping, green or blackish-purple, egg-shaped, tapering sepals which are 1.5-3.3 mm long.
 The petals are 6.5-10.5 mm long and are joined at their lower end to form a tube.
 The flower buds are blackish brown but the open to purple on the outside and white with purple spots inside the tube.
 The petal tube is glabrous apart from the inside of the tube and the lower petal lobe which have long, soft hairs.
 The 4 stamens extend beyond the petal tube.
 Flowering time depends on subspecies.
 The fruits are woody, cone-shaped to almost spherical and 2.5-4 mm long.

 Taxonomy and naming

 The species was first formally described by John McConnell Black in 1928 and the description was published in Transactions and Proceedings of the Royal Society of South Australia.
 The specific epithet (parvifolia) is derived from the Latin words parvus meaning "small" and folium meaning "leaf", referring to the small leaves of this species.

-In 2007, Robert Chinnock described tow subspecies in his book Eremophila and Allied Genera: A Monograph of the Plant Family Myoporaceae, and the names are accepted by the Australian Plant Census:
+In 2007, Robert Chinnock described two subspecies in his book Eremophila and Allied Genera: A Monograph of the Plant Family Myoporaceae, and the names are accepted by the Australian Plant Census: